 Meeting Independence Requirements

-One of the strongest reasons for outsourcing audit services is to preserve professional independence.
+One of the strongest reasons for outsourcing audit services to third-party auditors is to preserve professional independence.
 Under APES 110 Code of Ethics for Professional Accountants, firms must demonstrate both actual and perceived independence when providing audits.

 This can be especially challenging when firms expand into advisory, consulting, or outsourced CFO services.
 For instance, conducting an SMSF audit for a client who also receives accounting or structuring advice creates ethical risks.
 The ATO’s 2021 guidance made SMSF auditor independence a priority, requiring complete separation between preparation and audit services.